x25today/voipwardialer/README.md

   * Make DSP Modem (hooked to Asterisk) working properly and consistenly (this is the most important hit of the project!)
   * Try Asterisk BTX Modem in place of Asterisk-Modem?
   * Integrate a C native code software modem (Linmodem?
 Fisher-Modem?)

+* Develop TCP Listener built-in in VoIP Wardiaer (to receive terminal I/O of remote system from Modem Server)

 * Scanning functionalities
   * Range generation